Dina Lohan & Boyfriend Call It Quits Just Before Proposal & Meeting For The First Time In Person

-Dina Lohan and her longtime boyfriend Jesse Nadler have called it quits.
-The split comes just a week before the duo were set to meet face to face for the first time, and, according to Nadler, even possibly get engaged.
-Nadler told The Blast that though the two are still in communication with one another, though they’ve put their romance on hold after a spat between the two.
+Dina Lohan and her longtime boyfriend, Jesse Nadler, have called it quits.
+The split comes just one week before the duo were set to meet face-to-face for the first time, and, according to Nadler, even possibly get engaged.
+Nadler told The Blast that even though the two are still in communication with one another, they’ve put their romance on hold after a spat.

 Nadler shared that Lohan “went off” on him about a picture he posted to social media.
-Allegedly, Lohan thought the photo — which was of a book — had something to do with another woman and began confronting him over it.
+Allegedly, Lohan thought the photo, which was of a book, had something to do with another woman and began confronting him over it.
 Though Lohan apologized to Nadler, he decided he had had enough and called off their relationship.

 As The Inquisitr previously shared, Nadler was gearing up to propose to Lohan when they were scheduled to meet — for the first time — next week.
 The plan was for the duo to drive to Carmel so Nadler could pop the question with a five-carat ring that was gifted to him by his mother.
 He had hoped that the ring would meet not only her approval but that of her daughter, Mean Girls actress Lindsay Lohan, as well.
 If it didn’t, of course, Nadler had a backup plan.